 Best spots on the North Shore to watch the NYE fireworks

-You canโt get any closer to the New Year’s Eve fireworks on the North Shore than iconic Bradfield Park in Milsons Point.
-Nestled next to the Sydney Harbour Bridge, it is a central vantage point, with a vibrant atmosphere and close to all the fireworks action.
-Bradfield Park is a picnic style, family-friendly event for New Years Eve.
+You can’t get any closer to the New Year’s Eve fireworks on the North Shore than iconic Bradfield Park in Milsons Point.
+Nestled next to the Sydney Harbour Bridge, it is a central vantage point with a vibrant atmosphere and is close to all the fireworks action.
+Bradfield Park is a picnic-style, family-friendly event for New Year’s Eve.
+More information

 Blues Point Reserve, McMahons Point

-Blues Point Reserve features incredible views of the city and is a great spot to celebrate the New Year.
-This vantage point is aย ticketed event.
-There are toilets, as well as food and drink available for purchase.
+Blues Point Reserve features incredible city views and is a great spot to celebrate the New Year.
+This vantage point is a free, non-ticketed event.
+There are toilets, plus food and drink available for purchase.
 Public transport is highly recommended as there is no parking available.
 More information

 Lavender Bay (North Sydney)

 Comprising Clark, Quibaree and Watt Parks, this precinct offers excellent views of the western side of the Sydney Harbour Bridge.
-Access to Lavender Bay is through Clark Park on Harbourview Crescent.ย More information
+Access to Lavender Bay is through Clark Park on Harbourview Crescent.
+There are toilets available along with food for sale.
+BYO food is also permitted.
+More information

 Carradah Park, Waverton